waco-org/waco-master/README.md

 The `geerlingguy.repo-epel` role is used to enable the EPEL repository on CentOS.

 The `bobbyrenwick.pip` role is used to install pip.

-The `nmusatti.mate_desktop` role is used to install the MATE Desktop.

 Example Playbook
 ----------------